Legislation and Policy Glossary

 - English Language Learners (ELL Students)

 Are those whose primary language(s) of the home is/are other than English and who may therefore require additional services in order to develop their individual potential within BC's school system.
 Some students speak variations of English that differ significantly from the English used in broader Canadian society and in school; they may require ELL support.
-For additional information, see ELL Policy, Guidelines and Resources.
+For additional information, see ELL Resources.

 - External Assessments